Kolten Wong Player Props: Mariners vs. Athletics

 Kolten Wong At The Plate

-- In 22 games played this year, he has not gone deep.
+- In 22 games played this season, he has not hit a long ball.

-- Wong has driven in a run in three games this season (13.6%), but has had no multiple-RBI games.
+- Wong has driven in a run in three games this year (13.6%), but has had no multiple-RBI games.

-- He has scored at least once eight times this season (36.4%), including one multi-run game.
+- In eight of 22 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.